Datawheel/canon/README.md

 ### Roles

-Every new user of a datawheel-canon site has a default "role" value of `0`.
+Every new user of a Canon site has a default "role" value of `0`.
 This value is accessible via the user object in the "auth" redux store object.
 The default roles are as follows:

 * `0` User
 * `1` Contributor
 * `2` Admin

-datawheel-canon exports a `<UserAdmin />` component that allows for changing these roles.
+Canon exports a `<UserAdmin />` component that allows for changing these roles.
 It is a simple table that displays all users and their current role assignments.

 ### Social Logins

-Once the respective social network application has been set up in their developer interface, datawheel-canon looks for a corresponding API and SECRET environment variables to enable that login.
+Once the respective social network application has been set up in their developer interface, Canon looks for a corresponding API and SECRET environment variables to enable that login.

 *NOTE*: If deploying using Supervisor, environment variables cannot be wrapped in quotation marks.